Online Training Featuring the HAZWOPER Hands-on Simulator®

 Plan States (approved by U.S. OSHA) must have standards at least as stringent as the Federal 40-hour HAZWOPER training requirements.
 These Plan States may have additional training requirements.

-What kind of jobs typically require the 40-hour HAZWOPER?
+What kind of jobs typically require the 40-hour HAZWOPER certification?

-- Participating in construction work in which hazardous substances may potentially be present.
+- Participating in construction work where hazardous substances may potentially be present.

 - Conducting operations at corrective action sites covered by U.S. EPA's Resource Conservation and Recovery Act (RCRA).